There are so many ways that Los Gatos residents can take part in making their community more sustainable. It is up to all of us to...

 Report water waste

-Spare the Air Days Before using any wood burning stoves, fireplaces, etc. this winter, be sure to visit Spare the Air to ensure that we are not observing a Spare the Air Day.
-You can also sign up to get automatic alerts and get more information on our air quality online.
+Spare the Air Days Before using any wood burning stoves, fireplaces, etc... be sure to visit Spare the Air to ensure that we are not observing a Spare the Air Day.
+You can also sign up for their automatic alerts and get more information on our air quality.

 New Resources for Safe Pest Control Keep your home and family safe while keeping unwanted pests out.
 Find a store near you for quick and easy shopping for less toxic pest control here.
-Get more info now online or check out this info sheet from the West Valley Clean Water Program.
-Learn more about how to control pests using Integrative Pest Management (IPM) by clicking here.
+Check out West Valley Clean Water Program's "Less Toxic Pest Control Methods for Home & Yard" sheet below for more information.

 Green Gardener Program